Cost to Travel in Morocco, Our 2022 Budget breakdown

 Cost to Travel in Morocco

 Our trip started and ended in Fes, and we made a loop to visit this magnificent country.
-Our itinerary went through the main cities, the Sahara Desert, the seaside and the mountains of Morocco.
+Our itinerary went through the main cities, the Sahara Desert, the seaside, and the mountains of Morocco.

-What’s included in our budget
+What’s included in our cost ot travel in Morocco

 glamping in Merzouga